 Conditionally perform a command on several files.

-Syntax FOR %%parameter IN (set) DO command Key set : A set of one or more files, separated by any standard delimiter.
-Wildcards can be used. command : The command to carry out, including any command-line parameters. %%parameter : A replaceable parameter: e.g. in a batch file use %%G (on the command line %G)
+Syntax FOR %%parameter IN (set) DO command Key set : A set of one or more files, separated by any standard delimiter. enclosed in parenthesis (file1,file2).
+Wildcards can be used. command : The command to carry out, including any parameters.
+This can be a single command, or if you enclose it in (brackets), several commands, one per line. %%parameter : A replaceable parameter: e.g. in a batch file use %%G (on the command line %G)

 Copy a single file